mukherjeesourav687/amazon-orders-data-analysis/README.md

 ### Orders Trend

-This analysis shows the **number of orders and average order value by month**.
+This analysis shows the number of orders and average order value by month.

 ![Orders Trend](charts/Orders%20Trend%20chart.png)